hemantaph/gwsnr/docs/index.rst

 .. note::

-   ``gwsnr`` supports Python 3.10+ and automatically utilizes multi-core CPUs and NVIDIA GPUs when available.
+   ``gwsnr`` supports Python 3.10+ and automatically utilizes multi-core CPUs and NVIDIA GPUs (or Apple Silicon GPUs) when available.
 Refer to the :doc:`Installation` section for detailed setup instructions.

 About the Project
 -----------------